ranbureand/sitefolio/_posts/2021-08-15-multilingual-sites-in-jekyll-4.markdown

 Each page contains two *for* loops:

-+ the first loop goes through the array of posts and returns the ones that do not have the variables `sitemap: excluded: true` set in their front matter
++ the first loop goes through the array of posts and returns those that do not have the variables `sitemap: excluded: true` set in their front matter
-+ the second loop goes through the array of pages and, similarly, returns the ones that do not have the variables `sitemap: excluded: true` set in their front matter
++ the second loop goes through the array of pages and, similarly, returns those that do not have the variables `sitemap: excluded: true` set in their front matter

 We can override the `lastmod`, `changefreq`, and `priority` default values by setting the following variables in the front matter of the file: